-There are plenty of stuffy microeconomic definitions of opportunity cost.
-Put simply; it is a value of something that must be given up to achieve something else.
+There are plenty of stuffy micro-economic definitions of opportunity cost.
+Put simply, the "Opportunity Cost" definition is a value of something that must be given up to achieve something else.

 So, the opportunity cost of having cake instead of salad might be and extra hour at the gym.
 But the opportunity cost of having salad instead cake is unbridled misery.
 Which is worse?

 If your current team are over stretched or you have had a team member leave and haven’t replaced them, are you getting the best from your employees?
 If they can’t focus on their job because they are picking up someone else’s slack this is going to have a detrimental effect on productivity and sales.

 The cost of a new hire can be daunting; salary, new computer, training and recruitment costs.
 However, if that hire has the potential to generate over £100,000 to the bottom line – suddenly the opportunity cost is a no brainer.
 When you think of it like this, it makes the decision to hire much easier.

 If you’re struggling to release budget for a new hire, or stakeholders need persuading, opportunity cost can be a good weapon in your armoury.
 Work the figures.
 Presenting any business owner or manager with quantifiable evidence about the value of a hire is a very powerful tool.
 (Beringer Tame have an opportunity cost calculator - get in touch for more details.)